abgregs/react-clothing-store/README.md

 This is an eCommerce store built with React using Redux and Hooks as well as Firebase for user authentication and Stripe for payments.

-The project involved building a full eCommerce app to gain a solid understanding of important React concepts like those listed below.
+The project involved building a production-ready eCommerce app using important React concepts and design patterns like those listed below.

 * React Hooks such as `useState`, `useEffect`, `useContext` and `useReducer`
 * Dispatching actions and extracting data from the Redux store state
-* Redux Saga for managing Redux side effects
+* Redux Thunk and Redux Saga middleware for managing Redux side effects and async actions
-* Redux Thunk middleware
 * Composing utilities that extend Firebase methods for user auth and database operations
 * Approaches to styling components with SASS, CSS in JS, and Tailwind CSS
 * Observer model and subscription mechanisms for sequences of async events
-* Advanced TypeScript including typing Firebase and Redux Saga
+* Advanced TypeScript including typing out Firebase and Redux Saga
 * Serverless functions
 * Deploying with Netlify

 ## View the Project

-You can view a [live version of the project here](https://precious-bublanina-2e2154.netlify.app/).
+You can view a [live version of the project here](https://abgregs-react-clothing-store.netlify.app/).

 ## Create React App